Nathanwoodburn/HNS-server/varo/README.md

    2. Set up the vpn tunnel between on the second nameserver
    3. SFTP the varo.sql and pdns.sql files to the second nameserver
    4. In the same dirrectory as the sql files run the second master replication script (#replication) on the second nameserver using the vpn ip of the backend server and the output from step 4.1
+5. Add records
+   1. Create an account on the frontend and add the HNS domain to it
+   2. Add these records to the blockchain records (replacing old records if they exist)
+      1. Add a GLUE4 record for the HNS domain (eg. `ns1.yourtld`) to point it to the Backend Server and one the the second nameserver if you have one (eg. `ns2.yourtld`)
+      2. Add the DS record as provided in the frontend
+   3. Add an A record to the HNS domain on the frontend dashboard with the IP of the frontend server
+   4. Add the TLSA record as provided in the frontend script (or use the [TLSA Script](https://github.com/nathanwoodburn/HNS-server#forgot-your-tlsa-record) to retrieve it)

 Setup the backend first and use the output to setup the frontend.